niebayes/publish-notion-page-as-github-readme/README.md

 clarify the Pod type: HEAD, WORKER, GATEWAY

-I think we should model a stateful executor as a state machine which consists of peer FSM, executor F
+I think we should model the stateful executor as a big FSM which consists of peer FSM, executor FSM, and raft FSM.
+Since these three is wrapped in a big FSM, there’s no need to leverage multiprocessing, thus we can get around issues incurred by multiprocessing.

+maybe we should change the `shard_id` in `_ReplicaSet` .

+Clarify Orchestrator, Deployment, and Flow.

+Clarify Pod, Executor, ReplicaSet, Shard, Container, Container Group.

+Clarify metaclass, superclass, mixin class

+Clarify jina_cli api.
+How it’s used?
+How Namespace is passed through?

 # Python